fvieira/content/content/reference/api/simple-api/introduction/graphql-requests.md

   more:
 ---

-# GraphQL Requests to the Simple API
+# Sending GraphQL Requests to the Simple API

 The Simple API is supposed to be consumed by GraphQL clients such as Apollo Client or  `graphql-request` and can be also consumed with plain HTTP requests.